Technyze/XIVHotbar2/README.md

 The below image is the default layout and positioning on a game running in 1080p.
 Most of this layout can be adjusted in the settings.xml. <br>
 ![Default Layout Image](images/readme/DefaultLayout.png)

-1. Put the addon in your Windower 4/addons folder.
+1. Download the addon from here.
+Put the addon in your Windower 4/addons folder and make sure the addons folder name is jsut 'XIVHotbar2'.
 Next, inside the 'data' folder within the 'XIVHotbar2' folder create a folder with your character(s) name.

 2. Inside your 'name-of-character' folder create a general.lua and JOB.lua for each job you want to setup.
 Additionally, I have premade templates made for most jobs you can copy over to your character folder.
 The premade templates I have made are in the Data/Technyze folder.
 The RDM,WHM,THF,PLD are the more thorough jobs I have set up and should be the first ones to reference for any help. <br>